yungalgo/chexx0r/README.md

 ╘═════════════════╛
 ```

-mit license - feel free to use this project for your own purposes!
+mit license - feel free to use this project for your own purposes and help save you time.

 ---